 Local impact of DDT on deep-sea benthos off Catalina Island

-In coastal waters off Southern California, it was common practice in past decades to dump industrial organic pollutants into nearshore and deep ocean water, leaving a legacy of chemical pollution.
-Recent attention has been given to half a million leaking barrels filled with acid sludge waste from DDT production that were found scattered on the seabed at ~915 meter water depth in the San Pedro Basin near Catalina Island.
+In coastal waters off Southern California, industrial dumping of organic pollutants into nearshore and deep ocean water was a recurrent practice in past decades, leaving a legacy of chemical pollution.
+Recent attention has been given to half a million barrels that were found on the seabed at about 900-meter depth in the San Pedro Basin near Catalina Island.
 Initial samples show DDT concentrations in the area far exceed the NOAA sediment quality guidelines and raise concerns about potential effects on benthic communities.
-DDT (dichlorodiphenyltrichloroethane) was an insecticide that United States banned in 1972 due to health and environmental concerns.
-USC Sea Grant funded the first quantitative study to investigate the potential impacts of DDT in deep-sea sediments on benthic macrofaunal communities near Catalina Island in terms of abundance, composition, taxonomic diversity, community functional traits, and spatial distribution in the sediment column.
-The study will determine the actual concentrations of DDT and other pollutants in the sediment.
+USC Sea Grant funded a study to investigate the potential impacts of DDT in deep-sea sediments on benthic macrofaunal communities near Catalina Island in terms of abundance, composition, taxonomic diversity, community functional traits, and spatial distribution in the sediment column.

 Project Impacts & Application:

-• Presentations of data at the 2022 Southern California Regional Chapter of the Society of Environmental Toxicology and Chemistry, the 2022 California Coastal Chloro-Contamination Conference, and the 8th Annual Scripps Student Symposium
+• Presentations of data at the Southern California Regional Chapter of the Society of Environmental Toxicology and Chemistry, the California Coastal Chloro-Contamination Conference, the Annual Scripps Student Symposium; and the DDT Community Meeting hosted by USC and California Sea Grant

 Principal Investigator: